lokhman/django-better-choices/README.md

 ```

 ### Values and value parameters
-`Choices.Value` is a subclass of `str` and equals to its value.
+`Choices.Value` can hold any `typing.Hashable` value and when compiled equals to this value.
 In addition to `display` parameter, other optional parameters can be specified in `Choices.Value` constructor (see class definition example).
 ```python
 print( PageStatus.CREATED )                # 'created'
 print( PageStatus.ON_HOLD )                # 'custom_on_hold'